 \section{Reduction to $\phi^4$ term}

-In the previous section, we showed that the partition function of a classical field theory with a simple kinetic term in the following form is equal to the partition function of a broad set of other classical field theories and $U(1)$ lattice gauge theories:
+In the previous section, we showed that the partition function of a classical field theory with a simple kinetic term in the following form is equal to the partition function of a wide set of other classical field theories and $U(1)$ lattice gauge theories:

-where this model is defined on a complex graph and $\la i,j \ra$ refers to neighboring vertices of that graph.
-For brevity, we denoted all variables by initial form $\phi_i$ and $P_i$ refers to a polynomial function which can be in different forms for various vertices.\\
+where this model is defined on a complex bipartite graph and $\la i,j \ra$ refers to adjacent vertices of that graph.
+For brevity, we have denoted all variables by initial form $\phi_i$ and $P_i$ refers to a polynomial function which can be in different forms for different vertices.

 Due to polynomial functions $P_i$, the above Hamiltonian is still very general and in this section we define an important transformation in the relation of the partition function to reduce the polynomial functions to a $\phi^4$ term.
-To this end, we give a simple lemma in the following form:\\
+To this end, we give a simple lemma in the following form:

 \textbf{Lemma}: If the polynomial function $P$ is a summation of two functions as $P(\phi)=f(\phi)+g(\phi)$, the relation of the partition function can be converted to a new one by the following form: